Where to go in 2024: The best places to visit - KESQ

 Saint John, New Brunswick, Canada

-Not to be confused with St. John’s, the capital of Newfoundland, Saint John is the capital of New Brunswick — also on Canada’s east coast.
+Not to be confused with St. John’s, the capital of Newfoundland, Saint John is located in New Brunswick — also on Canada’s east coast.
 This charming little city is an excellent base from which to enjoy the nearby Bay of Fundy, famed for having the world’s highest tides.

 The city itself is filled with historic architecture, including the Saint John City Market, a National Historic Site of Canada.
 Built from 1874 to 1876, it’s filled with shops and food venues.
 A five-minute walk away is the Saint John Arts Centre.
 Set in the city’s historic Carnegie Building, it’s the only former Carnegie Library in eastern Canada.